-2. Why are some insurance companies using credit information?
+2. Why are insurance companies using credit information?

-Some insurance companies believe there is a direct statistical correlation between a policyholder's credit-related behavior and the claims a policyholder may file under the policy.
+Some insurance companies believe there is a direct statistical correlation between a policyholder's credit-related behavior and the possible claims behaviors a policyholder may have while under the policy.
 These insurance companies interpret these statistics to mean that consumers who have better credit-related behavior are likely to have fewer and/or less severe claims.
-Therefore, many insurance companies consider a person's credit history in determining whether to insure someone and what price to charge.
+Therefore, insurance companies may consider a person's credit history in determining whether to insure someone and what price to charge.